 Broward International University fully understands that a student may face the possibility of experiencing unforeseen adverse circumstances (medical, military service, or other personal reasons) that could force him/her to unexpectedly interrupt his/her studies at the University.
 Consequently, it is the Policy of Broward International University to grant a Leave of Absence to a student, who is experiencing unexpected hardship, to interrupt his/her studies temporarily and to grant him/her an exemption from the Continuous Registration requirement.
-To be in effect, any request for a Leave of Absence must first be review and approved by the proper Department Chair (or School or College Dean if the Department Chair is not available).
+To be in effect, any request for a Leave of Absence must first be review by the University Registrar.
 Consequently, the requesting student will remain registered and, therefore, be responsible for fulfilling his/her financial and academic obligations until the approval of his/her requested Leave of Absence is granted.